RodneyEcheru/ui-test-laravel/README.md

-# ui-test-laravel
-i was tasked to implement a laravel dashboard home page based on a figma design
+## About this project

+This is a UI Test to implement a design from figma, The following are the technologies to be used

+- Laravel
+- jQuery
+- Bootstrap
+- HTML
+- Javascript